Carter Family: Musical style

-The Carter Family was elected to the Country Music Hall of Fame in 1970 and were given the nickname "The First Family of Country Music".
+Legacy

-In 1988, the Carter Family was inducted into the Grammy Hall of Fame and received its Award for the song "Will the Circle Be Unbroken".
+The Carter Family was the first group elected to the Country Music Hall of Fame in 1970 and were given the nickname "The First Family of Country Music".
 In 1993, the U.S. Postal Service issued a commemorative postage stamp honoring A.P., Sara, and Maybelle.
-In 2001, the group was inducted into the International Bluegrass Music Hall of Honor.
+The Grammy Hall of Fame inducted multiple songs including "Can the Circle Be Unbroken" in 1998, "Wildwood Flower" in 1999, and "Keep on the Sunny Side" in 2006.
+In 2001, the group was inducted into the International Bluegrass Music Hall of Fame.
 In 2005, the group received the Grammy Lifetime Achievement Award.

 Keep on the Sunny Side, a musical play chronicling the Carter Family's rise to stardom, premiered at the Barter Theatre in Abingdon, Virginia, in 2001.
-Conceived and written by Douglas Pote, the play enjoyed a multiyear run, a national tour spanning 23 states, and an original cast recording; the Barter has also mounted numerous revivals amid lasting popularity.
+Written by Douglas Pote, the play enjoyed a multiyear run, a national tour spanning 23 states, and an original cast recording; the Barter has also mounted revivals.

 Renewed attention to the Carter Family tune "When I'm Gone" occurred after several covers performed a cappella with a cup used to provide percussion, as in the cup game and dubbed the Cups song, went viral and culminated with a short performance in the movie Pitch Perfect.
 Afterwards it was released as a single by Anna Kendrick.

 The A. P. and Sara Carter House, A. P. Carter Homeplace, A. P. Carter Store, Maybelle and Ezra Carter House, and Mt.
 Vernon Methodist Church are listed on the National Register of Historic Places as components of the Carter Family Thematic Resource.

 In 2017, the Carter Family's story was told in the award-winning documentary series American Epic.
 The film featured unseen film footage of The Carter Family performing and being interviewed, and radically improved restorations of their 1920s recordings.
 Director Bernard MacMahon commented that "we first came to the Carters through their records, but one of the other things that struck us about them is that they were involved in both of the main waves of America hearing itself for the first time.
 They made their first impact in that early wave of rural recordings, and then the next stage was the arrival of radio, and in the late 1930s, they went to Texas and were on XERA, a border station based in Mexico that could be heard all over the central and western United States."
 The Carter Family's story was profiled in the accompanying book, American Epic: The First Time America Heard Itself.